Aims & Objectives for Task 36

 - Task meetings to exchange results from relevant national R&D programmes

-- Field trips associated with the Task meetings, including visits to state of the art facilities
+- Field trips associated with the Task meetings, including visits to state-of-the-art facilities (if possible)

 - Two strategic project – see outline below

 - Information exchange with other IEA Bioenergy Tasks and other international networks on relevant energy from waste technologies worldwide